luccahuguet/yazelix/README.md

 Yazelix v3 integrates yazi, zellij and helix, hence the name, get it?
 - Zellij orchestrates everything, with yazi as a sidebar and helix as the editor
 - You can open and close the sidebar by switching zellij layouts (press `alt ]` and `alt [`)
-- Every keybinding from zellij that conflicts with helix is remapped (in the layout kdl file)
+- Every keybinding from zellij that conflicts with helix is remapped (see them at the bottom)
 - Helix is called when you hit enter on a file in the "sidebar", opening as a new pane in zellij
 - If helix is called like that, that pane will be closed as well when you quit helix